An assemblage of violins, symbolizing payment orchestration

 Sounds good?
 Well, one question remains!

-Should you as a platform or service provider settle for Payment Orchestration as a general rule?
+Should you as an online retailer or service provider settle for Payment Orchestration as a general rule?

-In fact, as Lochan Sim rightly points out, widespread adoption of Payment Orchestration is possible now because of developments during the last decade.
-Smart and powerful automation is accessible even for companies with smaller budgets.
-At the same time, ready-to-use cloud infrastructures like AWS, GCP, or Azure remove the need for elaborate, company-owned server networks.
-And then, we should not forget the payment service providers, either: They have improved, too, in terms of variety, flexibility, and quality of their APIs.
+But by now smart and powerful automation is accessible even for small and medium enterprises.
+Ready-to-use cloud infrastructures like AWS, GCP, or Azure remove the need for elaborate, company-owned server networks.
+In addition, payment service providers have improved, too, regarding the variety, flexibility, and quality of their APIs.

 Digital Wallets are especially prevalent in India and China, were less than 1/10 of users have not yet used one.
 In the US, a little less than half of the population has not yet used one.

-That’s just one part of the equation, though.
-Add regulations such as PCI DSS, PSD2, and GDPR to the mix and you will end up with complex dependencies any legacy payment systems will likely struggle with.
+Meeting all of those expectations requires your global e-commerce or service platform to integrate a comprehensive set of different PSPs, banks, and acquirers.
+Add regulations such as PCI DSS, PSD2, and GDPR to the mix and you will end up with complex dependencies any legacy payment systems would likely struggle with.
 Payment Orchestration shows disruptive potential here; this central aggregation layer has to be designed with keeping all current compliance challenges in mind.

 The Benefits of Payment Orchestration